JCPTrevillian/testimonials/README.md

 **Testimonials responsive page:  HTML | CSS | JAVASCRIPT**
 \
 \
-This is a responsive patient testimonials page that slides from patient to patient by clicking on the round buttons below the image. the elongated oval button informs user where they are within the 4 testimonials.
+This is a responsive patient testimonials page that slides from patient tetimonial page to patient testimonial page by clicking the round buttons below the image and text box.
+The elongated oval button informs user where they are within the 4 testimonials.
 \
 \
 \